vacp2p/rfc/content/docs/rfcs/64/README.md

 While the network is under capacity, individual relayers MAY choose to freely route messages without RLN proofs up to a discretionary bandwidth limit after which messages without proofs MUST be discarded.
+This bandwidth limit SHOULD be enforced using [bandwidth validtion mechanism](#free-bandwidth-exceeded) separate from RLN rate-limiting.
 This implies that quality of service and reliability is significantly lower for messages without proofs and at times of high network utilization these messages may not be relayed at all.